unicef/django-streaming/docs/src/backends/rabbitmq.md

 ## Queue Name

 By default, messages are published to a queue named `django_model_changes`.
-You can customize this queue name in your `STREAMING` settings:
+You can customize this queue name in your `STREAMING` settings by adding the `queue` parameter to the `BROKER_URL`:

 ```python
 STREAMING = {